New Publication

 Anaïs Nony, PhD

-I am a philosopher working on contemporary art and the question of technology.
-I am senior researcher at the Johannesburg Institute for Advanced Study where I lead the “AI and Life Matters” research stream, and research associate at the Institut de Recherche et d’Innovation in Paris.
+I am a philosopher, senior researcher at the Johannesburg Institute for Advanced Study where I lead the “AI and Life Matters” research stream, and research associate at the Institut de Recherche et d’Innovation in Paris.

 © Fabien Hildelberg